uwplse/verdi/README.md

 The Raft Consensus Protocol
 ---------------------------

-The `raft` subdirectory contains an implementation and verification of the Raft distributed consensus protocol.
-After building Verdi, running `make` in the `raft` subdirectory will compile the Raft implementation and proofs.
-The files in the Raft subdirectory
+The `raft` and `raft-proofs` subdirectories contain an implementation and verification of the Raft distributed consensus protocol.
+After building Verdi, running `make` in the `raft` subdirectory will compile the Raft implementation and proof interfaces.
+For each proof interface, there is a corresponding proof file in `raft-proofs`.
-include:
+Running `make` in `raft-proofs` will check all the proofs.
+The files in the `raft` subdirectory include:

 - `Raft.v`: an implementation of Raft in Verdi
-- `RaftRefinement.v`: an application of the ghost-variable transformer to Raft which tracks several ghost variables used in the verification of Raft
+- `RaftRefinementInterface.v`: an application of the ghost-variable transformer to Raft which tracks several ghost variables used in the verification of Raft
 - `CommonTheorems.v`: several useful theorems about functions used by the Raft implementation
-- `OneLeaderPerTerm`: a statement and proof of Raft's **Election safety** property
+- `OneLeaderPerTermInterface`: a statement of Raft's **Election safety** property.
+See also the corresponding proof file in `raft-proofs`.
-  - `CandidatesVoteForSelves.v`, `VotesCorrect.v`, and
+  - `CandidatesVoteForSelvesInterface.v`, `VotesCorrectInterface.v`, and
-    `CroniesCorrect.v`: statements and proofs of properties used by `OneLeaderPerTerm.v`
+    `CroniesCorrectInterface.v`: statements of properties used by the proof `OneLeaderPerTermProof.v`
-- `LogMatching.v`: a statement and proof of Raft's *Log Matching* property
+- `LogMatchingInterface.v`: a statement of Raft's *Log Matching* property.
+See also `raft-proofs/LogMatchingProof.v`
-  - `LeaderSublog.v`, `Sorted.v`, and `UniqueIndices.v`: statements
+  - `LeaderSublogInterface.v`, `SortedInterface.v`, and `UniqueIndicesInterface.v`: statements
-    and proofs of properties used by `LogMatching.v`
+   of properties used by `LogMatchingProof.v`

 The vard Key-Value Store
 ------------------------